-Choosing a preschool program for your child is a big decision and at CGS we know that there are many factors to consider.
+Choosing a preschool program for your child is a big decision and at CGS we know there are many factors to consider.
 Is the staff caring?
 Is the environment safe?
 Will my child get enough playtime outside?
 Are snacks and lunches healthy?
 Will my child be stimulated academically?
 At CGS Early Start, the answer is yes to all of the above.
-Our program is an exceptional balance of academic and gross motor learning in a warm and loving atmosphere.
+Our program is an exceptional balance of academic and social learning in a warm and loving atmosphere.

 Parents have a choice of full-day, half-day or extended morning programs.
 Drop off is anytime after 8:30am.
-After school care is available until 6pm for those families that need it.
-Find fees and class times here.
+After school care is available until 5:30pm for those families that need it.

 Early Starters also receive instruction in French, music, visual art and physical education several times per week.

 All instruction, across the preschool curriculum, is delivered in a nurturing, relaxed, exploratory way.

 In addition to our academic program, our preschoolers also have access to our full school-age curriculum.
-Students participate in assemblies, special events, concerts and classroom exchanges right alongside our JK through Grade 3 students.
-They love to be part of the action at school and reach a high level of comfort with school routines and activities.
+Students participate in assemblies, special events, concerts and classroom exchanges, right alongside our JK through Grade 3 students.
+They love to be part of the action at school!
 When the time comes to move on to JK, students are ready to do so with confidence.
 The transition is smooth and easy for parents and children alike.

-Choosing Early Start at Children’s Garden School allows parents to sit back and enjoy their child’s early years, confident in the knowledge that their child's educational needs will be met.
+Choosing Early Start at Children’s Garden School allows parents to sit back and enjoy their child’s first year at school, confident in the knowledge that their educational needs will be met.

 Learn more about our Early Start classroom in action here.